samvera/samvera.github.io/pages/samvera/1_new_start_here/our_technology_stack.md

 ### hydra-head

-[Hydra-Head](https://github.com/samvera/hydra-head) is a Ruby-on-Rails gem containing the core code for a web application using the full stack of hydra building blocks.
+[Hydra-Head](https://github.com/samvera/hydra-head) is a Ruby-on-Rails gem containing the core code for a web application using the full stack of samvera building blocks.

 ### active_fedora